Gangsters Who Vanished And Were Never Found

 Advertisement

-Walsh became one of the biggest bootleggers in the US.
-He only had one small brush with the law over unpaid taxes, however, his new job required he get close to organized crime bosses, including "King" Charles Solomon and associates of Al Capone.
+Walsh became one of the biggest bootleggers in the U.S. He only had one small brush with the law over unpaid taxes, however, his new job required he get close to organized crime bosses, including "King" Charles Solomon and associates of Al Capone.
 This put him in danger, especially as the liquor business became more violent.
+In 1933, Walsh had a dinner with friends, later dubbed his "death supper."
+Then he vanished.
+Walsh's brother received a ransom note demanding $40,000.
+The money was handed over to an anonymous guy in Boston who "[slipped] his hand through a hotel room door."
+Despite the kidnappers' promise, Walsh wasn't returned, dead or alive.

 Court TV's Crime Library reports an inquiry held after Walsh's disappearance failed to figure out what happened.
-One rumor was that he'd been buried on his own farm, another said his body was "stuffed into a barrel of cement," and dumped in the ocean.
+One rumor was that he'd been buried on his own farm, while another said his body was "stuffed into a barrel of cement" and dumped in the ocean.
 For decades, any suspicious corpse was compared to Walsh's dental records, but they never matched.

 Advertisement

-By the time he was 16, Fredrick Tenuto already had a criminal record, according to The Mafia Encyclopedia.
+By the time he was 16, Fredrick Tenuto already had a criminal record, according to "The Mafia Encyclopedia."
 But his continuous trips to prison weren't that big a deal to him, because Tenuto was extremely good at breaking out.
-A history of Eastern State Penitentiary records shows he managed two escapes, one from there, and one from another prison no one had ever broken out of before.
+A history of Eastern State Penitentiary records shows he managed two escapes — one from there, and one from another prison no one had ever broken out of before.
+While he wasn't an important mobster, Tenuto got the nickname "Angel of Death" because he was a go-to guy if you wanted a hit done.
+He was even added to the FBI's Most Wanted list in 1950.
+But his carelessness would be his downfall.

 Advertisement

 Albert Anastasia was a mafia don and properly insane.
 His answer to everything was violence and murder.
-When a man named Arnold Schuster did his civic duty and turned in a bank robber in 1952, American Mafia says Anastasia announced he hated squealers, and ordered Schuster killed.
+When a man named Arnold Schuster did his civic duty and turned in a bank robber in 1952, American Mafia says Anastasia announced he hated squealers and ordered Schuster killed.
 The job fell to Tenuto.
 The Angel of Death did the deed in the open on a New York Street, and there was at least one witness.
 When Anastasia heard his triggerman had been seen, he panicked.
 Tenuto could be connected to him, so he ordered his hit man killed to clean up the messy situation.

 Advertisement

-Abraham Weinberg probably pioneered cement shoes
+Abraham Weinberg

-"Bo" Weinberg entered the world of organized crime as a young man, and by the time Prohibition rolled around, he was working for major New York bootlegger Dutch Schultz.
-Weinberg rose to be his right hand man, personally killing many of Schultz's competitors, and running his empire when Schultz went on the run to avoid tax evasion charges, according to Hollywood Most Wanted.
+Abraham "Bo" Weinberg entered the world of organized crime as a young man, and by the time Prohibition rolled around, he was working for major New York bootlegger Dutch Schultz.
+Weinberg rose to be his right hand man, personally killing many of Schultz's competitors and running his empire when Schultz went on the run to avoid tax evasion charges, according to Hollywood Most Wanted.

 Advertisement

-But the book Dutch Schultz: The Brazen Beer Baron of New York reports the feds were getting close, and this concerned Weinberg.
+But the book "Dutch Schultz: The Brazen Beer Baron of New York" reports the feds were getting close, and this concerned Weinberg.
 He liked his money and power, and if his boss fell, he risked losing it all.
 So Weinberg conspired with rival Lucky Luciano, giving the other mob boss tips on how to bring down his current don in exchange for "a healthy cut of any future action."
 But before Luciano could move in and take over, Schultz found out about Weinberg's betrayal.

 On September 9, 1935, Weinberg left a friend's house, got in a car, and was never seen again.
 While one story says Schultz killed his Judas "with his bare hands," it's the more common tale of his murder that went down in history.
 After being beaten almost senseless, Weinberg's feet were encased in cement and he was dumped in the East River while still alive.
 Vice says that this was where the Mafia stereotypes of "cement shoes" and "sleeping with the fishes" originates from, and it may very well have happened to Weinberg, even if they never did it again.